Fraunhofer-AISEC/cpg/cpg-neo4j/README.md

 ## Build

-Build using Gradle
+Build (and install) a distribution using Gradle

 ```
-./gradlew installDist
+../gradlew installDist
 ```

 ## Usage